m0re4u/paper-database/exported/papers.md

 - Klein, Mark (2012): __Enabling large-scale deliberation using attention-mediation metrics__ Find at: [LINK](https://link.springer.com/content/pdf/10.1007/s10606-012-9156-4.pdf)

-- Reimers, Nils and Schiller, Benjamin and Beck, Tilman and Daxenberger, Johannes and Stab, Christian and Gurevych, Iryna (2019): __Classification and clustering of arguments with contextualized word embeddings__ Find at: [LINK](https://arxiv.org/pdf/1906.09821.pdf)
+- Reimers, Nils and Schiller, Benjamin and Beck, Tilman and Daxenberger, Johannes and Stab, Christian and Gurevych, Iryna (2019): __Classification and Clustering of Arguments with Contextualized Word Embeddings__ Find at: [LINK](https://www.aclweb.org/anthology/P19-1054.pdf)

 - Maximilian Spliethöver and Jonas Klaff and Hendrik Heuer (2019): __Is It Worth the Attention?
 A Comparative Evaluation of Attention Layers for Argument Unit Segmentation__ Find at: [LINK](http://arxiv.org/pdf/1906.10068v1)